SHasan96/collatz-conjecture-project/README.md

 ### Data structures used

 For Fortran, Julia, and Rust arrays/vectors of structs were used.
-The structs contained the two fields - integer, and Collatz sequence length of the integer.
+The structs contained the two fields -- integer, and Collatz sequence length of the integer.

-For Lisp two arrays were maintained in parallel, one held the integers and the other held their sequence lengths in the same index.
+For Lisp two arrays were maintained in parallel, one held the integers and the other held their sequence lengths in the same corresponding index.

-Finally, a map was used for go to store the integers and their sequence lengths as key-value pairs.
-The sequnece length being the key.
+A  map was used for Golang to store the integers and their sequence lengths as key-value pairs.
+The sequnece length was the key.
 This is feasible because we never store two integers with the same sequence length, (since we only keep the smallest).

+All the data structures used were always maintained at size 10 (i.e., we never have more than 10 elements in them).
+Further elements are added after another element is removed.
+In other words, the integer with the lowest sequence length will be removed if a newer integer with a larger sequence length is found.
+This is the new element which is added to the tenth slot of our data structure.
+Whenever an element is replaced we resort the data structure before proceeding.
+Maintaining a small data structure (with only 10 elements) makes sorting efficient.

 ### Recursion